Graduate Admissions Procedures

 Additional information about the admissions process can be found on the Graduate School’s web site.
 If after reading this site you still have about the admissions process, please contact the Graduate Field Assistant.

-If you have more general questions about the Graduate Program, feel free to contact the Director of Graduate Studies, individual faculty members in whose research you are especially interested, or the chairs of the Graduate Student Association.
+If you have more general questions about the Graduate Program, feel free to contact the Director of Graduate Studies, individual faculty members or individual graduate students whose research is of interest to you.

 Your letter of admission will indicate the date of Visit Day.
 We try to chose a Visit Day when the most faculty will be available, and when it does not overlap with the visit days at peer programs.
 We encourage you to visit on this day, if you can, but we understand this isn’t always possible.
 If you wish to visit Cornell, whether on Visit Day or some other date, please contact the Graduate Field Assistant.
 She will help you arrange your visit, and schedule appointments with faculty members and students while you are here.